bwengals/mplrcpub/README.md

 # mplrcpub

 RC settings and formatting helper for making publication ready plots.
+In particular, getting the sizing correct.
+Choice of colors, tickmarks, and other styles is left undone.

 Plot size and appearance is different when viewed in ipython or jupyter, vs. when it's saved as a pdf.
 The sizing parameters in `publish` refer to the pdf version.
 For instance, the fontsize of 10 refers to the saved pdf version of the figure.
 When that figure is placed into a latex or word doc without resizing, it's fontsize 10 will match the text's fontsize of 10.

 ## Example